 Basic Survival Skills are essential for staying alive in an emergency.
 Some of these skills include building a survival shelter and making a fire.
 Others include making a signaling device and purifying water for drinking.
 There are even more basic skills that you should learn so that you can survive in an emergency.
-Read this article to learn how you can improve your basic survival skills!
+Read this article to learn these 5 basic survival skills!

 How to Make a Fire

 As part of basic survival skills, learning How to Make a Fire is an important step to take in case of emergency.
 Several different materials can be used to start a fire.
 Among these are dry grass and small sticks.
 Larger pieces of wood can also be used.
 Generally, dry grass and sticks are easier to light and burn.

 Aside from learning how to start a fire, you should also learn how to signal for help.
 The use of a fire or a bright colored marker is an effective way to attract rescuers’ attention.
 You can also use whistles, mirrors, and flags.
 A triangular fire is a recognized distress signal.
 When using a signal fire, be sure to keep it banked so that it does not spread and is not too hot.
 Another good idea is to use emergency strobe lights to attract attention.

 As part of your basic survival skills, you should know how to make a fire, which is extremely useful in cold climates.
 A healthy fire will allow you to cook food, boil water, and even cauterize wounds.
 A healthy fire will provide heat, light, and warmth, which is vital if you are stranded in the wilderness.
 Besides, it will keep predators at bay.
 When venturing into the wilderness, it is best to carry two or more types of firewood.
 Smaller fires will provide more warmth and light than one large fire.